tianbo137/Portfolio/Banknote-Fraud-Detection/README.md

 5. class (integer)

 ## Next Step / To-Do:
-* The decision tree is done, but I'd like to try to implement a random forest using the decision tree class.
+* The decision tree is done, but I'd like to try to implement a random forest and Xgboost to compare model performance.
-* Afterward, I'll turn this entire repo into a tutorial, so people won't have to struggle as much as I did to understand some of these concepts.
+* Also needed is to apply anomaly detection since banknote fraud is not static and any supervised learning has the potential of being obselete without model updating.